Julia-fil1/COMP20290-Algorithms/README.md

 The file HuffmanCompression.java implements the Huffman compression algorithm Please ensure that all the necessary files are compiled before execution.

--to count the number of bits in a particular file use the command
+- to count the number of bits in a particular file use the command

-java BinaryDump < filename.file_extension
+`java BinaryDump < filename.file_extension`

--to count the number of bits produced upon compression of a file
+- to count the number of bits produced upon compression of a file

-java HuffmanCompression - < file.file_extension | java BinaryDump
+`java HuffmanCompression - < file.file_extension | java BinaryDump`

--to count the number of bits produced upon decompression of a file
+- to count the number of bits produced upon decompression of a file

-java HuffmanCompression + < file.file_extension | java BinaryDump
+`java HuffmanCompression + < file.file_extension | java BinaryDump`

--to output the compressed version of a file into a new file
+- to output the compressed version of a file into a new file

-java HuffmanCompression - file.file_extension (the file to be compressed)  newFile.file_extension (the new file to be created with the compressed version of the file as its contents)
+`java HuffmanCompression - file.file_extension (the file to be compressed)  newFile.file_extension (the new file to be created with the compressed version of the file as its contents)`

--to output the decompressed version of a file into a new file
+- to output the decompressed version of a file into a new file

-java HuffmanCompression + file.file_extension (the file to be compressed)  newFile.file_extension (the new file to be created with the compressed version of the file as its contents)
+`java HuffmanCompression + file.file_extension (the file to be compressed)  newFile.file_extension (the new file to be created with the compressed version of the file as its contents)`

 As well as implementing the Huffman algorithm within the HuffmanCompression.java file, I have also altered the RunLength.java file so as to be able to output the time it takes to execute the compression and decompression using that file.
 Please ensure that you use the updated version of that file while trying to time the RunLength compression.